-When choosing a retirement plan for your firm, you want flexibility in a plan design that addresses your needs as a plan sponsor, as well as the needs of your plan participants.
-Whether establishing a new plan or converting your existing plan, the ABA Retirement Funds Program ("Program") provides you with the options and flexibility you require.
-The Program is committed to providing legal professionals with the education, motivation, tools, advice, and retirement plan design necessary to help achieve retirement security.
+When you choose a retirement plan for your firm, you want flexibility in a plan design that addresses your needs as a plan sponsor, as well as the needs of your plan participants.
+Whether establishing a new plan or converting your existing plan, the ABA Retirement Funds Program ("the Program") provides you with the options and flexibility you require.
+This guide is intended to assist you in understanding the plan design options available to your firm.

+The ABA Retirement Funds Program is committed to providing legal professionals with the education, motivation, tools, advice, and retirement plan necessary to help achieve retirement security.